Acraplet/wc_calibration/README.md

 The code
 ```
-./bin/Fitter ID
+./bin/BinnedFitter ID
 ```
-looks up the reference values in the OnePosition files and then fits separately the attenuation and scattering response to this data.
-For the absorption fit, an exponential with two free parameters is fitted to these reference points with Q_pred = A * exp(-R/abs_length_true). the output of this fit is saved in the mPMTmapping/reference_root file corresponding to this (R, theta, phi) position.
+looks up the reference values in the OneBin files and then fits separately the attenuation and scattering response to this data.
+For the absorption fit, an exponential with two free parameters is fitted to these reference points with Q_pred = A * exp(-R/abs_length_true). the output of this fit is saved in the mPMTmapping/reference_root/file corresponding to this (R, theta, phi) bin.
 A quick comparision between the mean estimate of R and A over all of the source positions and the corresponding true values, respectively input to WCSim and the A_max obtained from datasets without any attenuation are a check of the hypothesis we made previously.

 This code looks in a second time at the scattering length and fits to the reference datapoints a piece-wise continuous polynomial with fixed boundaries.
 To do this the code fits a fake data TSpline3 of which the nodes are fixed at a given x and the nodes' y are the fitted parameters for this fit.
-The density of nodes follows the magnitude of the gradient of the response which has a steeper evolution at low scattering lengths. the overall number of nodes is always smaller than the number of datapoints.
+The density of nodes follows the magnitude of the gradient of the response which has a steeper evolution at low scattering lengths. the overall number of nodes is always smaller or equal to the number of datapoints.
 The start- and end-points gradient to the spline are fixed respectively as the gradient between the two first data points and 0 as can be easily justified physically.

 ### Use the response function to extract the scattering length
 After the source position-dependant mPMT response to scattering has been fitted, we use it to extract the scattering length of any test mPMT map with

 ```
-./bin/ScatteringFitter ID1 ID2 ...
+./bin/ScatteringFitterBinned ID1 ID2 ...
 IDn
 ```

 just like with absorption we try to minimise the difference between Q_pred and Q_true as a function of the scattering length but this time Q_pred = TSpline3_fakedata(*y_of_nodes_from above) at scattering_length_pred.
 Again we can use multiple files to refine the approach. unlike for absorption the results are not very convincing so far...